 In recent years, the concept of hostels has gained popularity among travelers seeking affordable accommodations.
 Often associated with youth travel and adventure, hostels offer a unique alternative to traditional hotels and motels.
-This article delves into what is a hostel, its history, the various types available, and the pros and cons of staying in one.
+This article explores that what is a hostel, its history, the various types available, and the pros and cons of staying in one.

 What is a Hostel?